-To be used only when there are more applications than there are places available.
+Oversubscription Criteria To be used only when there are more applications than there are places available.
 A child whose Education, Health and Care Plan names the school will be admitted without regard for these criteria.

-- 1. Priority will be given to Catholic looked after and previously looked after children who were previously looked after but immediately after being looked after became subject to adoption, a child arrangements order, or special guardianship order including those who appear to the admission authority to have been in state care outside England and ceased to be in state care as a result of being adopted. - 2.
-Priority will next be given to other Catholic children. - 3.
-Priority will next be given to other looked after children and children who were previously looked after but immediately after being looked after became subject to adoption, a child arrangements order, or special guardianship order including those who appear to the admission authority to have been in state care outside England and ceased to be in state care as a result of being adopted. - 4.
-Priority will next be given to children who have an exceptional social or medical need which means they should attend this school rather than any other (or whose parents have such a need).
-An application must be supported by evidence from a medical specialist or social worker of the need and why it means the child needs to attend this school. - 5.
-Priority will next be given to Catechumens and members of an Eastern Christian Church. - 6.
-Priority will next be given to children who are siblings8 of pupils on roll at this school. - 7.
-Priority will next be given to children who are members of other Christian denominations, who regularly attend a Christian church.
+Priority will be given to Catholic1 looked after2 and previously looked after children who were previously 1. looked after but immediately after being looked after became subject to adoption, a child arrangements order, or special guardianship order3 including those who appear to the admission authority to have been in state care outside England and ceased to be in state care as a result of being adopted. [applicant must complete a Faith Supplementary Information Form].
+2. Priority will next be given to other Catholic children. [applicant must complete a Faith Supplementary Information Form].
+3. Priority will next be given to other looked after children and children who were previously looked after but immediately after being looked after became subject to adoption, a child arrangements order, or special guardianship order including those who appear to the admission authority to have been in state care outside England and ceased to be in state care as a result of being adopted.
+4. Priority will next be given to children who have an exceptional social or medical need which means they should attend this school rather than any other (or whose parents have such a need). [applicant must complete an Exceptional Needs Supplementary Information Form supported by evidence from a medical specialist or social worker of the need and why it means the child needs to attend this school] 5.
+Priority will next be given to Catechumens4 and members of an Eastern Christian Church5. [applicant must complete a Faith Supplementary Information Form].
+6. Priority will next be given to children who are siblings6 of pupils on roll at this school.
+7. Priority will next be given to children who are members of other Christian denominations,7 who regularly attend a Christian church8. [applicant must complete a Faith Supplementary Information Form].
+Priority will next be given to children living within 2 miles of the school.9 8.9.
+Priority will next be given to children of members of staff10 who have been employed at this school11 for more than two years or recruited within the past two years to fill a vacancy for which there was a skills 1 'Catholic' means a member of a Church in full communion with the See of Rome.
+This includes the Eastern Catholic

-&lt;sup>1 'Catholic' means a member of a Church in full communion with the See of Rome.
+1 'Catholic' means a member of a Church in full communion with the See of Rome.
 This includes the Eastern Catholic Churches.
 This will normally be evidenced by a certificate of baptism in a Catholic Church or a certificate of reception into the full communion of the Catholic Church.
 For the purposes of this policy, it includes a looked after child living with a family where at least one of the parents is Catholic.

-&lt;sup>2 Children who are Looked After by or provided with accommodation in the exercise of its functions (see the Children Act 1989 section 22(1)) by a local authority.
+2 Children who are Looked After by or provided with accommodation in the exercise of its functions (see the Children Act 1989 section 22(1)) by a local authority.